quicwg/base-drafts/draft-ietf-quic-transport.md

 Congestion Experienced (CE) codepoint set by a network device that is experiencing congestion.

-If a packet sent with an ECT codepoint is newly acknowledged by the peer in an ACK frame without ECN feedback, the endpoint stops setting ECT codepoints in subsequent packets, with the expectation that either the network or the peer no longer supports ECN.
+If a QUIC packet sent with an ECT codepoint is newly acknowledged by the peer in an ACK frame without ECN feedback, the endpoint stops setting ECT codepoints in subsequent IP packets, with the expectation that either the network path or the peer no longer supports ECN.

-To protect the connection from arbitrary corruption of ECN codepoints by the network, an endpoint verifies the following when an ACK frame is received:
+To protect the connection from arbitrary corruption of ECN codepoints by elements on the network path, an endpoint verifies the following when an ACK frame is received:

 * The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint.